FlorentinaIonescu/TimCoRetailManager/README.md

 # TimCo Retail Manager
 "A retail management system built by TimCo Enterprise Solutions"

 Following Tim Corey's tutorial series, I've created this solution in .NET Framework 4.7.2, before upgrading the front-end class library (TRMDesktopUI.Library) and the back-end class library (TRMDataManager.Library) to .NET Standard 2.0, while the UI and the API are now .NET Core 3.
 There is also a SQL Server database.
+Caliburn Micro dependency injection is involved.
+Visual Studio 2019, Swagger and, separatedly from the app, Postman have been used.

 # TimCoRetailManager Phase 1 Complete + Core Upgrade